-DB USA Corporation ("DB USA Corp.", "we" or "our") is a U.S. bank holding company ("BHC") regulated by the Board of Governors of the Federal Reserve System ("FRB"), and is the U.S. intermediate holding company ("IHC") of Deutsche Bank Aktiengesellschaft ("DB AG", and together with its subsidiaries, "DB Group").
+DB USA Corporation ("DB USA Corp.", "we" or "our") is a U.S. bank holding company ("BHC") regulated by the Board of Governors of the Federal Reserve System ("FRB"), and is the primary U.S. intermediate holding company ("IHC") of Deutsche Bank Aktiengesellschaft ("DB AG", and together with its subsidiaries, "DB Group").
 DB USA Corp. operates through its subsidiaries, including Deutsche Bank Trust Company Americas ("DBTCA"), a licensed New York State-chartered insured depository institution, as well as Deutsche Bank Securities Inc. ("DBSI"), a Delaware corporation and registered U.S. broker-dealer and investment adviser.

 DB USA Corp. and its subsidiaries engage in a variety of lending, deposit taking, broker-dealer and other financial services activities.
-DB USA Corp. operates under two primary business divisions in the U.S.: the Corporate & Investment Bank (which includes the Fixed Income & Currencies and Equities, Corporate Finance and Global Transaction Banking businesses); and the Private & Commercial Bank.
+As of June 30, 2019, DB USA Corp. operated under two primary business divisions in the U.S.: the Corporate & Investment Bank (which includes the Fixed Income & Currencies and Equities, Corporate Finance and Global Transaction Banking businesses) and the Private & Commercial Bank.
+Following its new strategy announcement on July 7, 2019, Deutsche Bank will exit its Equities Sales & Trading business, while retaining a focused equity capital markets operation.
+Additionally, Deutsche Bank will resize the capital consumption in Fixed Income, in particular Rates, and accelerate the wind-down of non-strategic assets.

 Section 165(i)(2) of the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act") and the related regulations promulgated thereunder by the FRB require certain U.S. banking organizations, including IHCs such as DB USA Corp., to conduct stress tests, generally referred to as Dodd-Frank Act stress tests or "DFAST".
 Under the annual DFAST requirement, DB USA Corp. is required to conduct and complete stress testing over a nine-quarter time horizon using a set of macroeconomic scenarios (Supervisory baseline, Supervisory adverse and Supervisory severely adverse) provided by the FRB.1 Under the mid-cycle DFAST requirements, DB USA Corp. is also required to conduct a mid-cycle stress test using a set of internally developed macroeconomic scenarios (BHC baseline, BHC adverse and BHC severely adverse) designed to stress the firm's idiosyncratic risks and vulnerabilities ("mid-cycle DFAST").
 The results of these stress tests are submitted to the FRB.
-For the 2018 mid-cycle DFAST, the forecast time horizon for the stress test is the nine-quarter period beginning in the third quarter of 2018 (July 1, 2018) and continuing through the end of the third quarter of 2020 (September 30, 2020).
+For the 2019 mid-cycle DFAST, the forecast time horizon for the stress test is the nine-quarter period beginning in the third quarter of 2019 (July 1, 2019) and continuing through the end of the third quarter of 2021 (September 30, 2021).

-The DFAST rules require DB USA Corp. to publish a summary of its 2018 mid-cycle DFAST results under the BHC severely adverse scenario.
+The DFAST rules require DB USA Corp. to publish a summary of its 2019 mid-cycle DFAST results under the BHC severely adverse scenario.
 The projections, which form the basis of the information provided in this report, represent hypothetical estimates that involve an economic outcome that is more adverse than expected and, as such, these estimates do not represent DB USA Corp.'s expected losses, revenues, net income before taxes, or capital ratios.
-The mid-cycle DFAST for DB USA Corp. was conducted in accordance with the amended Stress Test Rules.
-The mid-cycle DFAST process is not conducted under the FRB's Capital Plan Rule and is not part of the annual Comprehensive Capital Analysis and Review process.
+The mid-cycle DFAST for DB USA Corp. was conducted in accordance with the amended Stress Test Rules.2 The mid-cycle DFAST process is not conducted under the FRB's Capital Plan Rule3 and is not part of the annual Comprehensive Capital Analysis and Review process.
 Accordingly, the FRB does not provide an objection or non-objection to a firm's mid-cycle DFAST results.